 As a beginner, you may find this concept a little bit strange.
 But later, as you progress, you will find this concept is extremely helpful.
-A dictionary object needs to be changed for programming purposes.
-If two dictionary objects have same ID, we cannot change them.
+A dictionary object needs to be changed for programming purposes .
+If two dictionary

 Logical Values